State Surveys Land Development Checklist

 Site area and frontage to a road are not the only items that need to be considered in most land developments.

 Newly created blocks need to fit a house that meets Council’s minimums for new homes or buildings.
-The requirements for this are in their development plan.
+The requirements for this are also noted on the PlanSA site.

 A land surveyor or consultant should be able to tell you what minimums you should consider for your land development.